George W. Bush: Job approval

-Bush began his presidency with approval ratings near 50 percent.
+Bush began his presidency with approval ratings near 60 percent.
 After the September 11 attacks, Bush gained an approval rating of 90 percent, maintaining 80–90 percent approval for four months after the attacks.
 It remained over 50 percent during most of his first term and then fell to as low as 19 percent in his second term.

 In 2000 and again in 2004, Time magazine named George W. Bush as its Person of the Year, a title awarded to someone who the editors believe "has done the most to influence the events of the year".
 In May 2004, Gallup reported that 89 percent of the Republican electorate approved of Bush.
 However, the support waned due mostly to a minority of Republicans' frustration with him on issues of spending, illegal immigration, and Middle Eastern affairs.

 Within the United States armed forces, according to an unscientific survey, the president was strongly supported in the 2004 presidential elections.
 While 73 percent of military personnel said they would vote for Bush, 18 percent preferred his Democratic rival, John Kerry.
 According to Peter Feaver, a Duke University political scientist who has studied the political leanings of the U.S. military, members of the armed services supported Bush because they found him more likely than Kerry to complete the War in Iraq.

 Bush's approval rating surged to 74 percent at the beginning of the Iraq War, up 19 points from his pre-war rating of 55 percent.
 Bush's approval rating went below the 50 percent mark in AP-Ipsos polling in December 2004.
 Thereafter, his approval ratings and approval of his handling of domestic and foreign policy issues steadily dropped.
 After his re-election in 2004, Bush received increasingly heated criticism from across the political spectrum for his handling of the Iraq War, his response to Hurricane Katrina, and to the Abu Ghraib prisoner abuse, NSA warrantless surveillance, the Plame affair, and Guantanamo Bay detention camp controversies.

-Amid this criticism, the Democratic Party regained control of Congress in the 2006 elections.
-Polls conducted in 2006 showed an average of 37 percent approval ratings for Bush, the lowest for any second-term president at that point in his term since Harry S. Truman in March 1951 (when Truman's approval rating was 28 percent), which contributed to what Bush called the "thumping" of the Republican Party in the 2006 midterm elections.
+Amid this criticism, the Democratic Party regained control of Congress in the 2006 midterm elections.
+Polls conducted in 2006 showed an average of 37 percent approval ratings for Bush, the lowest for any second-term president at that point in his term since Harry S. Truman in March 1951 (when Truman's approval rating was 28 percent), which contributed to what Bush called the "thumping" of the Republican Party in the 2006 elections.
 Throughout most of 2007, Bush's approval rating hovered in the mid-thirties; the average for his entire second term was 37 percent, according to Gallup.